Taurus G3C Review: How Does It Perform?

 Based on my tests, accuracy is perfectly usable, especially from a practical standpoint.
 I can make smaller groups with the P365, but from a practical perspective, the gun will put the lead where you want it.

 When shooting fast, the trigger isn’t noticeable.
-I do feel a shorter overall pull would still be better, but a short reset helps.
+I do feel a shorter overall trigger pull would still be better, but a short reset helps.
 The gun is easy to hang onto, and recoil is far from punishing.
 Muzzle rise is noticeable, but within ten yards, you can score a 1.5-second failure to stop drills.

 Reliability